 You may have seen Herschel bags explode on the bag market a couple years ago.
 These bags are sturdy, dependable and super stylish.
 They have a variety of day packs from drawstring to zip up to strap closes.

-Having a versatile day pack like this one from Free Knight is super useful for day trips like hikes or beach days.
+Having a versatile day pack like this one from Zomake is super useful for day trips like hikes or beach days.
 It’s foldable so you can easily toss it in the bottom of your big bag and pull it out when you need an extra day pack.
+And it’s only $16 on Amazon!

 Real talk: Southeast Asia weather is like being in a perpetual sauna.
 It’s hot and it’s definitely humid – morning, noon and night.
 I’ve found that the best type of clothing for this weather is made of thin and loose fabric.
 You’ll live in tank tops and t-shirts.
 The brand Everlane is perfect for this climate.
 I have a couple of their loose fitting shirts and a couple of their tank tops.
 The fabric is light and super breathable, but stylish and good quality.
 I have a few other tank tops in the mix because they are perfect for this weather.
 I also brought a few t-shirts to avoid the painful shoulder sunburn, especially if we’re out for the day cruising on the back of a moto or island hopping in a speed boat.